 Havenwood's organ was replaced with an Allen organ that was installed in June 1991, and dedicated on November 16, 1991.
 The Kimball Grand Piano was delivered in December 1994, placed in the current sanctuary and dedicated on March 19, 1995.

 - ORGANISTS AND MUSIC DIRECTORS: Several outstanding organists have served our church.
 Our Directors of Music have been Jack Shaffer, Frank Bell, Howard Hayden, Charles Corson, and Sandra Haug.
 In 1981, John B. Terwilliger became our organist/Music Director.
 John came to Havenwood, along with his wife, Wanda and faithfully served the church for over 30 years until his death in March, 2012.
-John was followed by Vance Zigler, 2012 till 2014; Tyler Horton, 2014 to 2016; Deborah Woods, 2016 to 2018 and Gregory Arment 2018 to present.
+John was followed by Vance Zigler, 2012 till 2014; Tyler Horton, 2014 to 2016; Deborah Woods, 2016 to 2018, Gregory Arment 2018 to 2019, and Franklyn "Bonnie" Johnson-Williams, 2019 to present.

 - We have also been fortunate to have several talented church members, who are also gifted musicians, that play the piano and organ for our services when needed.
 Just to name a few: Robert A. Wahlgren (deceased); Kathi Weinel, Doris Glenn, and Amy Schreffler.